Redtech0inc/Lua-Linker/README.md

 # Lua Linker
 this is a file that allows you to turn a project (aka many small files which have 'require' that chain to assemble the project) into one file.
-This concept is taken form languages like C where you have a linker as part of the compiler
+This concept is taken from languages like C where you have a linker as part of the compiler

 ## instructions
 ### include (require)